jnbolsen/homepage/README.md

 ## Using - Install Homepage
 1. Clone the repository in a directory of your choosing.
 Usually the user home directory.
-2. Make the scrip executable, `sudo chmod +x install.sh`.
+2. Make the scrip executable by running `sudo chmod +x install.sh`.
-3. Run the script, `sudo ./install.sh`
+3. Run the script `sudo ./install.sh`.

 ## Using - Update Homepage
 1. Clone the repository in a directory of your choosing, if you have not already.
 Usually the user home directory.
-2. Make the scrip executable, `sudo chmod +x update.sh`.
+2. Make the scrip executable by running `sudo chmod +x update.sh`.
-3. Run the script, `sudo ./update.sh`
+3. Run the script `sudo ./update.sh`.

 ## Configuration Directory Location